ajschrand/nyt-answer-key/README.md

  5. Recieve feedback on the quality of the guess and eliminate now-invalid groupings accordingly.
  6. If the puzzle is not solved, return to step 4.

-## Crossword

-Crossword puzzles are word puzzles that are usually in the shape of a square or rectangle.
-The puzzle consists of black and white squares.
-The goal of a crossword is to fill the white boxes with the answers to a series of questions.
-The shaded squares separate the answers.

-The crossword solver is not currently implemented.

 ## Sudoku

 Sudoku is a number game played on a grid of 9 x 9 spaces.
 Within the rows and columns are 9 squares made up of 3 x 3 spaces.
 Each row, column and square must be filled with the numbers 1-9, without repeating any numbers within the row, column or square.